Phalcode/gamevault-docs/docs/client-docs/how-to-use.md

 For games that require installation, GameVault will provide a dropdown menu to launch a setup executable file.
 Select the appropriate setup.exe file and press the `Install` button.

 :::note No Setup Executable
-If you don't see a setup executable here but instead see the game's executable, it may has incorrectly be set to a setup type on the server.
-Contact your server administrators to manually override that games type to a portable type.
+If you don't see a setup executable here but instead see the game's executable, it may have incorrectly been set to a setup type on the server.
+Contact your server administrators to manually override that game's type to a portable type.
 Then, manually move the files inside the game downloads `Extracted/` folder to the game's corresponding installation folder, and you should be ready to play.
 :::

 During the external setup process **it is crucial to set the destination folder for your game files to your game's Installation folder** (e.g., `<GameVault Root>/GameVault/Installations/(74) Assassin's Creed Unity/`).
 This is where the final game files and executable should be located.
-If you don't set the destination, GameVault will have no idea where to look for your game files and the game won't be playable.
+If you don't set the destination, GameVault will have no idea where to look for your game files, and the game won't be playable.
 If you missed setting the destination folder or set it wrongly, uninstall the game from your system and retry this step.

 Once the installation is complete, your game is ready to be played.
 Just select the appropriate .exe file to launch in the Installations tab and click `Play`.